 This is an unofficial translation of the rules.
 The only official version of the rules in cases of misunderstanding is the Slovak version.

-To build an electronic controlled autonomous mobile robot, which will travel the whole defined path in a certain time.
-This task is a model of the real situation for example in automatic storage manipulators and other.
+To build a autonomous mobile robot, which will travel the whole defined path in a certain time.
+The direction and course is defined by the dark line, also some obstacles are presented.

-The robot's task is not to find the right way (there won't be any junctions or intersections).
-The task is only to follow the navigation line.
-There can also be a tunnel in the path (minimal dimension 25x25 cm).
+The robot's task is not to find the right way, just to follow the navigation line.
 The line remains unchanged for the duration of the competition, so robot can learn from previous runs and for example complete straight stages in a faster time.

 The time measurement is stopped when the similar beam of light located at the end of the path is interrupted.